tkdguy85/windborne-test/README.md

 ### Extra ideas

+- Docker container set up for (n) number of balloon coverage
 - Flexible API manipulation via Rails paired with React/Vue
 - FAQ page for new users/docs for reoccurring users
 - Lighthearted language depending on the overall feel of how the data's being presented. (serious for fire, fun for learning, eh?)